 I asked him what he doing, and he said, “They’re discriminating against full-sizers like me, so let’s just call this the official real opening of the Wax Museum.
 If you don’t like it, you know what you can do about it.”

-I had no idea what I could do about it and thought it best not to ask, so I continued on my way up the street, and when I got past the Black Church I turned around and took the picture you see in the previous post (below).
+I had no idea what I could do about it and thought it best not to ask, so I continued on my way up the street, and when I got past the Black Church I turned around and took the picture you see at the top of this post.

 Fionn’s liberation of the Wax Museum for full-sizers didn’t do the building any good.
 In fact, shortly after the incident it was torn down, and a link in the Maldron Hotel chain was built on the site.
 Here’s a picture of the hotel to prove the veracity of this story.